 ‘I don’t think that it will become a game of aerial ping-pong as some fear and I think it will make for more attacking rugby.

 ‘I’d like to see it trialled properly as it could be a game-changer.

 ‘I’d definitely be keen to see it happening.’

 Steventon, Ceillam, L. Batiste, Hillier (c), Merrien, Shannon, Rice, Horrocks; Teasdale, Thomas, Webb, Lomas, Morisio, Le Prevost, Aremu.

-Replacements: Creber, Anderson, J. Smith, Barnes.
+Replacements: Creber, Anderson, J. Smith.